 - Bring some entertainment like a book, music or kindle for the long train ride, the one back in the dark can be really boring.
 After all that port you might fall asleep, don’t miss your stop!

 - To further explore the Douro, spend the night at a quinta.
 There are quite a few with lodgings close to the train stops that can be reached by taxi.
 Check out Quinta do Tedo, Quinta de la Rosa, Casa Do Visconde De Chanceleiros, and Quinta da Pacheca.
 These also have fabulous restaurants.

 - You can also spend the night in one of the towns.
 Try Regua, there are several options.

 Portugal is a wonderful country!
-Check out our list of 7 places to visit in Portugal.
+Check out our Weekend Guide to Porto and our list of 7 places to visit in Portugal.
 And of course, you should sample as many of the delicious Portuguese foods as possible.

 - 10 Places for an Autumn Weekend Getaway in Europe

 - 60+ Coworking Retreats to Escape to this Winter